When You Need A Nurses Attorney

 For more information about our legal services, or to schedule a free consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please note: The focus of Kevin Keaney’s practice is helping nurses defend their licenses.
-Before he became an attorney, Kevin earned a BSN from UT Austin and practiced as a nurse for six years.
+Please make note: The focus of Kevin Keaney’s practice is helping nurses defend their licenses.
+Before he became an attorney, Kevin earned a BSN from UT Austin and practiced as a nurse for four years.
 He now has more than 30 years of experience as a lawyer and is a member of TAANA (The American Association of Nurse Attorneys).